 When you’re shopping around for an insurer, think about these factors:

-- Additional coverage You may want more than the minimum state coverage requirement for your Tesla.
+- Additional coverage.
+You may want more than the minimum state coverage requirement for your Tesla.
 Since Teslas can be more expensive to repair, you might want to opt for collision coverage.
 And if you live in a high-crime area or a town where hurricanes or rock slides are a concern, comprehensive coverage could be a good idea.

 - Extras.
 If you want to enhance your policy with extras like accident forgiveness and vanishing deductibles, look for a provider that ticks those boxes.

 - Restrictions.
 Each provider has its own set of limitations.
 Research these now to avoid any gaps in coverage, denied claims and other surprises later on.
 Not every insurer is prepared to cover a Tesla, even this entry-level model.

 - Manufacturer offer or loyalty discount.
 Tesla is known to offer showroom discounts, as well as referral discounts that increase with each qualifying referral.
-Your insurance carrier may offer electric vehicle discounts, too.

 What factors affect car insurance for a Tesla Model 3?